 CDC mask guidelines for COVID-19

-The new guidance didn’t change masking recommendations.
 The CDC says everyone (vaccinated or not) 2 and older should still wear a well-fitting mask (preferably N95s or KN95s) in indoor spaces when the local COVID-19 levels are high.
-But schools are saying, ‘Thanks, but no thanks.’
-Most US schools are mask-optional, with only 7 of the top 500 school districts requiring masks at school.

 CDC quarantine guidelines if your kid is exposed to COVID

-This just in: They no longer need to quarantine (no matter their vaccination status).
-The CDC now recommends people mask up for 10 days and get tested five days after they were exposed.
+If your kid is exposed to COVID, they don’t need to quarantine — regardless of their vaccination status.
+Instead, the CDC recommends people mask up for 10 days and get tested five days after they were exposed.

-The other big shift: The CDC said schools no longer need to “test-to-stay.”
+The CDC also says schools no longer need to “test-to-stay.”
 That approach allowed students who were close contacts of someone who tested positive to avoid quarantine (and stay in-person) as long as they had no symptoms and tested negative.

-PSA: The FDA recommends you take multiple tests if using at-home antigen tests to avoid a ‘false negative.’
-(We know, take a breath).
-And here’s a pro tip: You can order a third round of free at-home tests from the gov. Plus, insurance companies will cover at-homes tests (either up front or by reimbursement).
+The FDA recommends you take multiple tests if using at-home antigen tests to avoid a ‘false negative.’
+Here’s a pro tip: You can order a third round of free at-home tests from the gov. Plus, most insurance companies will cover at-homes tests (either up front or by reimbursement).

 CDC guidelines for asymptomatic testing

-The CDC also got out the red pen.
-They no longer rec that asymptomatic people get tested regularly.
-Instead, the CDC suggests schools at high-community levels consider testing students and staff involved in “high-risk activities” (aka: close contact sports, band, choir, and theater).
+The CDC also no longer recommends that asymptomatic people get tested regularly.
+Instead, they suggest schools at high community levels consider testing students and staff involved in “high-risk activities” like close contact sports, band, choir, and theater.

-The CDC loosened COVID-19 guidelines that could change the way schools handle quarantines and testing.
+Since its first guidance in 2020, the CDC loosened COVID-19 guidelines that could change the way schools handle quarantines and testing.
 School leaders ultimately decide if they want to follow these suggestions.
-And while some parents may be celebrating the end of quarantines and class disruptions, others are concerned about high case counts and low vaccination rates in kids.
+While some parents may be celebrating the end of quarantines and class disruptions, others may be concerned about high case counts and low vaccination rates in kids.

 Sign up for the Daily Skimm email newsletter.
 Delivered to your inbox every morning and prepares you for your day in minutes.